-Swimming is a great low impact cardiovascular exercise.
+Swimming is a great low-impact cardiovascular exercise.
 If you swim and feel an increase in hunger a few hours after your workout, you are not alone.
 Research shows that swimming can increase appetite.

 - Keep track of your hunger.
-Make notes when you feel hungry throughout the day and compare your non-swimming days to the days you workout in the pool.
+Make notes when you feel hungry throughout the day and compare your non-swimming days to the days you work out in the pool.
 This will help you identify how swimming is influencing your appetite.

 - Warm up after your workout.
 Raising your body temperature after swimming may help decrease the effects of cold water on your appetite.
 Put on warm clothes, take a short walk, or plan to do your strength training or more cardio following your time in the pool.

 - Plan a healthy snack.
 Help avoid unexpected hunger and plan to have a healthy snack about 30 minutes after your workout.
-Eat a balance of carbohydrates and protein such as bananas with peanut butter, yogurt with fresh fruit or a low-sugar energy bar.
+Eat a balance of carbohydrates and protein, such as bananas with peanut butter, yogurt with fresh fruit, or a low-sugar energy bar.

 - Eat more often.
 On the days you swim, spread out your meals and snacks to refuel the body every few hours.